marian-code/wikipedia-music-tags/code_changelog.md

 - now we are able to read tracklists which are not formated in table
 - bracket behind track is now checked for special characters like , / \ etc. which indicates that more artists are present.
 The string is than split on these delimiters and all are checked against aditional personnel
 - parser now has its own logger and catches exceptions on lower level which does not halt the main thread
-- minor tweak to ID3_tags.py .mp3 files apparently also have lyrics under LYRICS tag same as .m4a
+- minor tweak to tags_io.py .mp3 files apparently also have lyrics under LYRICS tag same as .m4a

 ### 24.8.2018
 - some further code reorganize
-- added logger to ID3_tags
+- added logger to tags_io
 - hopefully all possible exceptions are now caught and subsequently sent to corespondind logger, displayed in GUI and printed to console
 - added log_print function to application.py which takes care of logging, printing and sending messages to gui
 - some gui polishing, either tkinter is worth shit or I am.
 Working with it is really painful